yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 ### Tracing GPU Activities

-HPCToolkit also supports tracing of activities on GPU streams on NVIDIA, AMD, and Intel GPUs.[^11] Tracing of GPU activities will be enabled any time GPU monitoring is enabled and `hpcrun`'s tracing is enabled with `-t` or `--trace`.
+HPCToolkit also supports tracing of activities on GPU streams on NVIDIA, AMD, and Intel GPUs.
+Tracing of GPU activities will be enabled any time GPU monitoring is enabled and `hpcrun`'s tracing is enabled with `-t` or `--trace`.

 It is important to know that `hpcrun` creates CPU tracing threads to record a trace of GPU activities.
 By default, it creates one tracing thread per four GPU streams.
 To adjust the number of GPU streams per tracing thread, see the settings for `HPCRUN_CONTROL_KNOBS` in Appendix [13](#sec:env).
 When mapping a GPU-accelerated node program onto a node, you may need to consider provisioning additional hardware threads or cores to accommodate these tracing threads; otherwise, they may compete against application threads for CPU resources, which may degrade the performance of your execution.